Don't translate your documentation (yet)

 Translation isnât a one-time project.
 Itâs ongoing maintenance.

-Start smaller: Translate the 20% that delivers 80% of the value.
-Installation guides.
-Quickstart.
-Core concepts.
-Leave advanced features and edge cases untranslated.
+Start smaller: Translate the 20% that delivers 80% of the value: installation guides, the quickstart, core concepts.
+Leave advanced features and edge cases in English.
+Users can handle some pages in English as long as the critical path is in their language.

 Mistake 3: No version control strategy

 You spin up separate documentation projects per language.
-English docs move fast.
-German docs lag behind.
-Users hit German tutorials that reference features from version 1.0.
-The current version is 3.0.
+English moves fast, German lags behind, and users hit German tutorials that reference features from version 1.0 when the current version is 3.0.
+Outdated documentation is worse than no documentation.

-Language consistency: Each language has its own version.
+Language consistency: Each language has its own complete version.
 German might be on v2.0 while English is on v3.0.
-Tag outdated docs with warnings.
-Link to the latest English version.
-Works when you want each language to feel complete, even if behind.
+You tag the outdated docs with a warning and link to the latest English version.
+This works when you want each language to feel complete, even if itâs behind.

 Mistake 4: Ignoring SEO